 Being able to track a species down by its faeces is super valuable.
 When wildlife film crews set out to film really rare species, like the Amir tiger in Russia, it can take months of sitting and waiting until the tiger strolls by, just for the crews to get a few quick shots of it.
 You’d hate to be spending those months accidentally waiting in the wrong place, so finding some tiger poo is a really good sign that the animal is around.

 So that’s the first thing, poo can tell you if a species is in an area, and as many animals are pretty great at hiding from humans by now, it might sometimes be the only way to know they are there.
-There are also lots of other ways of tracking animals like looking for footprints in mud or snow, looking at different patches of plants to see where the animals have laid down, or seeing where they may have nibbled on shoots and leaves etc… but you can’t always use these methods, whereas an animal pretty much does always have to poop (though little disclaimer: some snakes only poop like once every 3 months so… even this still doesn’t work for every animal).
+There are also lots of other ways of tracking animals like looking for footprints in mud or snow, looking at different patches of plants to see where the animals have laid down, or seeing where they may have nibbled on shoots and leaves etc… but you can’t always use these methods, whereas an animal pretty much does always have to poop (though little disclaimer: some snakes only poop once every 3 months so… even this doesn’t work for every animal).
 You can also tell, roughly, how many animals are in an area by the amount of poo though again I stress the word ‘roughly’.
 It’s hard to directly predict numbers but you can say by poo volumes that there is more in place A and less in place B.

 Health and diet

-Now for number two (pardon the pun!), health and diet.
+Next up, health and diet.
 Not everything that we eat gets fully digested.
 For carnivores who might eat small animals whole, they will digest the meat but will excrete the bones and bits of fur, and for herbivores some woody or fibre filled parts of plants won’t get fully digested either.
 By looking at the poo then you can sometimes see what the animal has been eating recently.
 If the animal bones are intact enough, you might even be able to work out what species they belonged to before they became dinner for a hungry carnivore.

 You can also learn a lot about the health of an animal from its poo, and this can sometimes be far better than examining the animal itself, as it means you don’t have to catch it and it’s not invasive (which can be good both for your safety and in terms of ethics).